sa-tre/satre-specification/docs/source/evaluations/alan_turing_institute.md

   - 2
   - - We have a process for agreeing which people are able to take which actions involving sensitive data.
     - Delegation of approval authority is also included here.
-    - A document summarising these decisions must be signed by the principal investigator, data provider and referee before the project begins.
+    - A document summarising these decisions must be signed by the principal investigator, {ref}`data provider <data_roles>` and referee before the project begins.
 * - 1.5.5.
   - 2
   - - Initial log in is delegated to Microsoft Entra via OAuth.